FAQ

 How do songwriting lessons work?

-A typical draft-to-finish timeline is 2+ weeks, depending on schedule and goals.
+Typical draft-to-finish is 2+ weeks depending on schedule and scope.

 Do you give homework?

-What if I’m preparing for auditions, gigs, or recording?
+What if I’m prepping for auditions, gigs, or recording?

 - stress-testing under “one-take” conditions